tig/mcec/docs/documentation.md

 ```

 The string that follows `chars:` can include *character escapes*.
 This enables sending unprintable characters.
 E.g. `chars:\\` sends `\` and `chars:\u263A` sends `☺` and `chars:\f` sends a form feed character.
 The set of character escapes supported is documented [here](https://docs.microsoft.com/en-us/dotnet/standard/base-types/character-escapes-in-regular-expressions).

+Note, how `chars:` behaves relative to the state of `shift`, `alt`, `ctrl`, and `win` keys is dependent on which modifier key is used and the application that is in the foreground.
+Specifically, `shift` is ignored and for the other modifier keys, the behavior is app dependent.
+Using `<SendInput/>` commands is recommended for fine-grain control of behavior that depends on modifier keys.
+See [Issue #14](https://github.com/tig/mcec/issues/14) for more details.

 Sending a single character without the `chars:` command (e.g. just `c`) is equivalent to a `SendInput` command defined as `<SendInput Cmd="cmdname" Vk="c" />` (see below).
 In other words, sending a single character is the same as a single key press of a key on the keyboard.
 For example sending `a` will result in the A key being pressed. `1` will result in the `1` key being pressed.
 There is no difference between sending `a` and `A`.
 Use `shiftdown:/shiftup:` to simulate the pressing of the shift, control, alt, and windows keys.